Foto: Karl-Heinz Stadtler

 The prayer room has a monastery vault, which is not visible from the outside.
 Its four sides are cut-outs from a barrel vault.

-The synagogue's starry sky with the moon in the centre is largely original.
+Foto: ©Kurt-Willi JuliusThe starry ceiling of the synagogue, with the stylized sun as its decorative centerpiece, has been largely preserved in its original form.
 Some boards have been replaced.
 The structure is similar to that of the cross vault but with an additional centre strut.
-See the article: Bilder der Renovierung 2003.
+See the article: Bilder der Renovierung 2003.The damaged boards served as the basis for works of art.
+See the article: Kunst-Ausstellung Sternenbretter, 2005 und 2007.

 Some of the stars were glued on and later painted over again.